 Sydney’s personality is all sparkle, glitz and glamour.
 With an irresistible combination of beaches, coves, architecture, nature and nightlife, a holiday in one of Australia’s favourite playgrounds tops travel bucket lists the world over.
 The only problem is, how do you choose an itinerary with such a wide array of delectable options?
-To help you out, take a look at the best things to do in Sydney.
+To help you out, take a look at the best things to do in Sydney, for first-time travellers.

 See and Be Seen at Bondi Beach